By RONALD GOLDMAN

 A similar strategy with circumcision, including the involvement of Jewish and Muslim supporters, would be the best way forward: oppose forced circumcision of young boys without penalties, educate parents, and have compassion for those of all beliefs as we seek to protect children from harm and create a better world.

 Ronald Goldman, Ph.D. is executive director of the Jewish Circumcision Resource Center in Boston.
 He is a psychological researcher, lecturer, and author of Questioning Circumcision: A Jewish Perspective and Circumcision: The Hidden Trauma.
 Dr. Goldman’s work includes hundreds of contacts with parents, children, and medical and mental health professionals.
-His writing has appeared in newspapers, parenting publications, textbooks, symposia proceedings, and medical journals, and he has participated in over 200 media interviews.
 Dr. Goldman may be contacted at email@example.com.